SubmergedTree/bashbot/readme.md

 # TODO
 - python-Levenshtein must be installed in action server container.
 Should be done in dockerfile DONE
-- buttons for additional explanation, example or nothing needed
+- buttons for additional explanation, example or nothing needed DONE
 - remove text to speech in webapp DONE
 - remove bye response after example DONE
 - add support for additional commands (e.g. touch)